vishalkc9565/security/try-hackme/recon.md

     - arinwhois: Find IP pool ans ASN
     - mxtoolbox: CIDR using ASN
     - ipaddressguide :  to find IP range using CIDR range
-    - BGP.he.net : get using ASN
+    - BGP.he.net : get using ASN (this works)
     - Viewdns.info: all in one
       - reverse whois Lookup using email for horizontal correlation
       - and many more
-    - lopseg.com br : all in one
+    - lopseg.com.br/osint : all in one (IMPORTANT) ( check different options: webarchieve and check each link)
     - whoxy
     - All acquistion to collect domains using chatgpt
     - nslookup to collect dns record